 Western Australia Population 2019

 Despite its grand size, only 11% of Australia’s population live in the state – around 2.5 million inhabitants.
-92% of Western Australia’s residents live in the southwest region near the capital of the state – Perth.
+92% of Western Australia’s residents live in the southwest region near the capital of the country – Perth.
 Western Australia has the fastest growing population of all the Australian states – growing by 110,000 in just 2013.
-In 2014, Western Australia has an estimated population of 2.52 million, which makes it the 4th most populous state in Australia.
+In 2014, Western Australia had an estimated population of 2.52 million, which makes it the 4th most populous state in Australia.

 Cities in Western Australia

 Most of the population make their home in Perth and its surrounding metropolitan area – residents there make up 75% of the state’s population.
 Perth has an estimated population of 1.97 million, which makes it the 4th most populous city in all of Australia.
 The area around Perth is coastal and more pleasant in terms of climate.
 It has a higher population density of 310 persons per km squared which only goes to emphasize the sparsely inhabited rest of Western Australia.
 Perth became known as the "City of Light" when residents lit their homes and streetlights as American astronaut John Glenn passed overhead in 1962 and again in 1998.